lbl-srg/obc/specification/source/codeGeneration.rst

-If the executable code on a building automation system like Eikon does not support the removable instances, the sequences translated from CDL-conforming control sequences should not have any elements that can be removed.
+If the executable code on a building automation system like Eikon does not support the removable instances, the sequences translated from CDL-conforming control sequences should not have any elements that can be graphically removed.

 Consider the illustrative example of CDL composite sequence shown in :numref:`fig_exp_ena_dis_ins`.